 The benefits of using the FOSFA arbitration service

-The Domicile Clause of FOSFA Contracts determines that the parties are deemed to have entered into terms as though made in England and in consequence English Law applies to the terms agreed, reinforced by the Arbitration Clause taking disputes to the Rules of Arbitration and Appeal.
+The Domicile Clause of FOSFA Contracts determines that the parties are deemed to have entered into terms as though they were made in England and in consequence English Law applies to the terms agreed upon.
+Contracts that refer to other domiciles and different laws, and arbitration would follow a different path.

 The Arbitration Act 1996 is the statutory authority for arbitration practices in England and it recognises that institution arbitration follows where an arbitration agreement exists in the terms of business between parties.

 A detailed review of our arbitration service led to revised rules, guide and code of practice that became effective from 1 April 2021.
 Parties who would like access to previous versions of these publications can request them by contacting us and stating that the previous rules would apply to their dispute resolution.

 Using the FOSFA arbitration service, you will have access to: